pull-stream/pull-stream-workshop/README.md

 to check your implementation is correct.
 To run a test, run `node verify {exercise_number} {your_script.js}`

-There are no tests provided by Part 2, but you should run it them on your local file system and see what they do.
+There are no tests provided by Part 2, but you should run them on your local file system and see what they do.